tuneinsight/lattigo/schemes/bfv/README.md

 ## Overview

-The BFV package provides an RNS-accelerated implementation of the Fan-Vercauteren version of Brakerski's (BFV) scale-invariant homomorphic encryption schemes.
+The BFV package is a placeholder for a RNS-accelerated implementation of the Fan-Vercauteren version of Brakerski's (BFV) scale-invariant homomorphic encryption schemes.
 It enables SIMD modular arithmetic over encrypted vectors or integers.

 ## Implementation Notes

-The proposed implementation is built as a wrapper over the `bgv` package, which implements a unified variant of the BFV and BGV schemes.
+The implementation of BFV is part of the `bgv` package which implements a unified variant of the BFV and BGV schemes.
 The only practical difference with the standard BFV is that the plaintext modulus must be coprime with the ciphertext modulus.
 This is both required for correctness ($T^{-1}\mod Q$ must be defined) and for security reasons (if $T|Q$ then the BGV scheme is not IND-CPA secure anymore).
-To instantiate the BFV cryptosystem, generate a new BGV evaluator by with the optional scale-invariant parameter set to `true`.
+To instantiate the BFV cryptosystem, generate a new BGV evaluator with the optional scale-invariant parameter set to `true`.
+Under the hood, setting the scale-invariant flag replaces the following functions of the BGV evaluator object with their scale-invariant alternatives:

+  - `Evaluator.Mul`
+  - `Evaluator.MulNew`
+  - `Evaluator.MulRelin`
+  - `Evaluator.MulRelinNew`
+  - `Evaluator.Rescale`

 For additional information, see the [`README.md`](../bgv/README.md) in the `bgv` package.